 We appreciate the no-nonsense language of our Lonely Planet guidebook to Guatemala in which the author wisely reminds readers that his guide (or any guide) “is not God talking.”

 There’s a division of the Guatemalan Tourism Department called PROATUR and their sole job is to assist tourists with questions, problems and conflicts.
 We can tell you from first hand experience that this unique program gets results.

 Antigua, Guatemala was settled by the Spanish as the capital of all of Central America.
 Today, the UNESCO World Heritage Site city just outside Guatemala City is famous for its Colonial charm and for its Semana Santa (Holy Week) processions and pomp.
-It’s the largest Easter celebration in The Americas and a must see for the religious or the just plain curious.
+It’s the largest Easter celebration in the Americas and a must see for the religious or the just plain culturally curious.

 Guys reflexively put their thumbs inside the mouths of their beer bottles and pop them before drinking.
 As if your thumb is cleaner than the bottle???

 It’s far from a foodie destination but for some reason you can get great pesto sauce in Guatemala.
 Go figure.
 Also, they do a mean fried chicken and we had some of the best ceviche we’ve ever had in the midst of Guatemala City.

 Guatemalans use the ancient “libra” measurement which weighs the same as a pound and is actually the Latin word from which we get the “lb” abbreviation.

 Topes are called tumulos in Guatemala and these speed bumps in the road are just as ubiquitous and annoying as they are in Mexico and the rest of Central America.